 - Swelling of eyes, tongue, throat, or face

 These are all serious side effects that should indicate that you need to seek medical help immediately.
-Some of them may even be a sign that you’re experiencing an overdose.
+Some may even be a sign that you’re experiencing an overdose.
 Because heart attacks can occur from using Adderall, if you experience numbness, chest pains, or shortness of breath, it may indicate that you’re about to suffer from one, and you need to call 911 immediately.

 Because there isn’t much research available on the long-term effects of Adderall on the body, it’s important to see how the short-term effects can affect the body’s systems.
-If the short-term effects are this serious, then the long-term effects may be even worse.
+If the short-term effects are this serious, the long-term effects may be even worse.

-Those who are addicted to Adderall may find that they increasingly start to experience these negative symptoms.
+Those addicted to Adderall may find that they increasingly start to experience these negative symptoms.
 As the drug impacts your brain chemistry, it can also take its toll on your body.

 Behavioral Signs of Adderall Abuse

 In general, there aren’t just physical signs of Adderall abuse.
-In addition to the physical signs, the users’ behavior can also indicate that there’s a problem.
+In addition to the physical symptoms, the users’ behavior can indicate a problem.
 Part of that behavior may be linked to how Adderall is taken.
 Those who inject Adderall into their bodies, for example, will need the correct kind of paraphernalia to do so, so being watchful of intravenous substance abuse paraphernalia is helpful.

 You may also want to look for puncture wounds where the needles are injected.
 Serious abusers may have numerous puncture wounds and may need to seek other veins to use.

 The other popular way to take Adderall is by crushing the pills and snorting them like cocaine.
-In this instance, the person using the drug will need something to crush the pills with and something to channel the powder up their nose as they inhale it, like a drinking straw that has been cut into smaller pieces.
+In this instance, the person using the drug will need something to crush the pills with and to channel the powder up their nose as they inhale it, like a drinking straw cut into smaller pieces.